 - A friend, Rachel Happe, crowdsourced an incredible list of books about leadership and strategy written by women.
 I’ve read many of the books on this list but there are at least 15 that are on my ‘wish list’ to tackle over the next few months.
 Inc. magazine published the full list.

-- I recently ‘read’ The Transformational Consumer by Tara-Nicholle Nelson (listened on Audible).
+- I ‘read’ The Transformational Consumer by Tara-Nicholle Nelson (ahem listened on Audible).
 Fun book for fellow marketing geeks or if you’re interested in consumer behavior and market research.
-It was an informative deep dive into customer journey mapping.
-I recently started a new role at work and am in the midst of learning about a new customer segment, so it was perfect for me!
+It was an informative deep dive into customer journey mapping at the perfect time, shortly after I started a new role at work focused on a different customer segment!

 Did you enjoy this?
-Suggestions for my reading list?
-Please let me know in the comments or for updates please join the mailing list!
+Have suggestions for my reading list?
+Please let me know in the comments or to receive every week-ish updates, please join the mailing list!